Sally E. Smith: Publications

 Smith co-authored the textbook Mycorrhizal Symbiosis, first with her father and after his death with David J. Read.
 It is described by the Australian Academy of Science as "the most definitive text on the subject".
 First published in 1983, it is now in its third edition.

 Awards and honours

 Smith was elected fellow of the Australian Academy of Science in 2001.
 She served on their council in 2005–2008.
 In 2000, Smith was awarded the Clarke Medal of the Royal Society of New South Wales.
 In 2006, she was awarded the J.K.
 Taylor, OBE, Gold Medal in Soil Science.
 She is an Honorary Professor at the Research Centre for Eco-Environmental Sciences, Chinese Academy of Sciences, Beijing, China, and an Honorary Research Professor at the China Agricultural University, Beijing.
 She was also the Vice Chair of the Board of Directors of the Asian Vegetable Research & Development Centre—World Vegetable Centre.

 Personal life

-She married Andrew Smith, also a botanist, and with him emigrated to Adelaide, Australia, in 1967.
+She married Andrew Smith, also a botanist, and with him immigrated to Adelaide, Australia, in 1967.
 They had two daughters.
 She retired in 2010.

 Sally Smith died on 12 September 2019.